Open-Technology-Foundation/seculardharma/docs/demographic-profile.md

 ## Conclusion

-The Secular Dharma Knowledge System addresses a sophisticated, globally distributed demographic characterized by high education levels, secular worldviews, and deep engagement with both ancient wisdom and contemporary science.
+The Secular Dharma Knowledgebase addresses a sophisticated, globally distributed demographic characterized by high education levels, secular worldviews, and deep engagement with both ancient wisdom and contemporary science.
 This market represents the convergence of multiple trends: religious secularization, meditation mainstreaming, academic interdisciplinarity, and the search for evidence-based approaches to humanity's deepest questions.

 The demographic's geographic distribution reflects broader patterns of development, urbanization, and educational access, with strongest penetration in post-industrial societies and educated urban centers worldwide.
 The system's approach of treating secular and religious dharmas with equal validity while maintaining rigorous academic standards positions it ideally to serve this nuanced, intellectually demanding global community.